Pay4App/paynow-cscart-plugin/README.md

 * Browse to your cscart installation folder.
 Add the paynow.php file to the folder path app/payments/paynow.php
 * Also add the paynow.tpl file to path:
         ```design/backend/templates/views/payments/components/cc_processors/paynow.tpl```

+## Configuring the plugin
-* In your CSCart admin, go to the 'Administration'->'Payments' menu and pick PayNow from the list.
+* In your CSCart admin, go to the 'Administration'->'Payment methods' menu
+* Click the '+' icon to add a new payment method
+* In the 'General' tab on the dialog that shows enter a name such as PayNow
+* For *Processor*, pick PayNow from the *Checkouts* list
-* Enter your merchant details as they are provided you in your PayNow account
+* Click the *Configure* header and enter your merchant details as they are provided you in your PayNow account
+* Fill in all other fields on either headers as fits you
+* Click *Create*